owlbarn/tutorial/book/dataframe/README.md

 Dataframe is a popular way to manipulate data.
 It originates from R's dataframe and is widely implemented in many mainstream libraries such as Pandas.
 Essentially, a dataframe is simple container of the data that can be represented as a table.

 Different from the matrices in numerical computing, data stored in a dataframe are not necessarily numbers but a mixture of different types.
 The flexibility of dataframe largely comes from the dynamic typing inherently offered in a language.
-Due to OCaml's static type checking, this poses greatest challenges to Owl when I was trying to introduce the similar functionality.
+Due to OCaml's static type checking, this poses greatest challenges to Owl when we were trying to introduce the similar functionality.

 It becomes an art when balancing between flexibility and efficiency in designing the programming interface.
 This article covers the design of Dataframe module and its basic usage.